cartesi/docs/cartesi-rollups/api/json-rpc/portals/ERC1155BatchPortal.md

-## ERC1155BatchPortal

-The **ERC1155BatchPortal** contract allows anyone to perform batch transfers of ERC-1155 tokens to a DApp while informing the off-chain machine.
+The **ERC1155BatchPortal** allows anyone to perform batch transfers of ERC-1155 tokens to a DApp while informing the off-chain machine.